Dhyan-p/Final-Project/README.md

 This is a demo project.
 No real database or payment gateway is connected.
 User data is stored in users.txt for demonstration purposes only.
-Images were generated using AI tools, and ChatGPT helped create documentation and context for the website content.
+Images were generated using AI tools, and ChatGPT helped create documentation and text for the website content.